piknotech/gnimag/Documentation/Developing.md

 ## Creating a New Module

 You create a new module when creating a new game or creating a new library.
-In these cases, there is a ModuleTemplate module which you can duplicate and rename.
+In these cases, there is a GameTemplate module which you can duplicate and rename.
 Then, you still have to:

 + Change the bundle identifier (to `com.piknotech.gnimag.module_name`)
 + Create a scheme for the module **and** add the module to the `All` scheme